jeka-dev/jeka/README.md

 # Roadmap/Ideas

+* Improve landing page and provide tutorials based on Intellij plugin for easy1/fast starting.
-* Stabilise api from user feedback.
+* Stabilise api from user feedbacks.
 API is quite workable now but may be improved.
-* Provides a graphical plugin for better integration with Eclipse
 * Enhance existing graphical [plugin for Intellij](https://github.com/jerkar/jeka-ide-intellij)
+* Integrate Kotlin as a first citizen language for both building Kotlin projects and write Jeka command classes.
 * Provide a plugin for Android
-* Integrate Kotlin as a first citizen language for both building Kotlin projects and write Jeka command classes.
+* Provides a graphical plugin for better integration with Eclipse

 Please visit [release note](https://github.com/jerkar/jeka/blob/master/release-note.md) and [issues](issues) for roadmap.